Update as of February 2023

 The Shirley ruling by the FEC in 2018 spurred several state-level candidates to seek clarity on the rules regarding campaign funds and childcare expenses in their states.
 Both legislative and administrative channels have been employed to expand access to the use of campaign funding for relevant childcare expenses.
 After her campaign, Grechen Shirley launched the Vote Mama Foundation, which has been working with candidates across the country to petition their state and local election commissions, and with legislators to introduce and pass legislation to approve the use of campaign funds for childcare for state and local candidates.
-They are working to pass campaign funds for childcare in all 50 states by 2023 and are also tracking the use of campaign funds for childcare to determine how its use ultimately contributes to better representation in office for women and families.
+They are working to pass campaign funds for childcare in all 50 states and are also tracking the use of campaign funds for childcare to determine how its use ultimately contributes to better representation in office for women and families.
 Learn more here.

 Use of Campaign Funds for Childcare Expenses, by State

 CAWP no longer tracks this issue state by state as this work is being done by Vote Mama Foundation.
 Please visit their comprehensive tracker here.